Nuclear power in India: Anti-nuclear protests

 India's nuclear power generation efforts are subject to many safeguards and oversight.
 Its environmental management system is ISO 14001 certified, and it undergoes peer review by the World Association of Nuclear Operators, including a pre-start-up peer review.
+Despite India being among countries with the highest public acceptance of nuclear energy, the country still faces anti-nuclear protests.